-Your gut is home to 100 trillion microbes, most of which are beneficial bacteria called probiotics that work diligently on your behalf to support nearly every aspect of your health, from your metabolism and blood sugar balance to your cognitive function and immunity.
+Your gut is home to 100 trillion microbes, most of which are beneficial bacteria called probiotics that work diligently on your behalf to support nearly every aspect of your health, from your metabolism and weight management to your cognitive function and immunity.

-But your friendly flora also regulate or produce many of the 30 neurotransmitters that the enteric nervous system uses on a daily basis to communicate with your brain.1 Here are a few of the mood-enhancing chemicals that depend on your gut bugs for optimal performance:
+But your friendly flora also help to regulate or produce many of the 30 neurotransmitters that the enteric nervous system uses on a daily basis to communicate with your brain.1 Here are a few of the mood-enhancing chemicals that depend on your gut bugs' support:

 • Serotonin.
 Nearly 95% of your body’s serotonin—the “happy” chemical that affects everything from your mood and appetite to your sleep and memory—is manufactured in the gut by bacteria.2

 • Dopamine.
-Beneficial bacteria also produce dopamine (50% of which originates in the intestine), which serves as a chemical messenger in the gut and plays a big role in the brain’s reward system.
+Beneficial bacteria also support the production of dopamine (50% of which originates in the intestine), which serves as a chemical messenger in the gut and plays a big role in the brain’s reward system.

 • GABA.
-Also known as the “calming” chemical, GABA helps to calm irritability, nervousness, and anxiety and is manufactured by gut probiotics.3
+Also known as the “calming” chemical, GABA helps to calm irritability, nervousness, and anxiety and is manufactured by gut microbes.3

 • Oxytocin.
-Probiotics work to boost levels of the hormone oxytocin, which increases feelings of love and bonding.4
+Probiotics work to support adequate levels of the hormone oxytocin, which increases feelings of love and bonding.4

-By manufacturing and monitoring levels of these brain chemicals, producing short-chain fatty acids, and by communicating with your body’s own cells, probiotics in your gut have a big influence on your mood, cognition, and emotional state, all of which contribute to your glorious gut instincts.
+By manufacturing and monitoring levels of these brain chemicals, producing short-chain fatty acids, and by communicating with your body’s own cells, your friendly gut flora help support positive mood, sharp cognition, and a balanced emotional state, all of which contribute to your glorious gut instincts.